 - Validate their partner’s pain

-2. Allow Time for Emotional Healing
+Step 2: Allow Time for Emotional Healing

-Healthy emotional healing may involve:
+Healthy emotional healing involves:

 - journaling